 - Abdominal pain

-- Pale coloured faeces and dark urine
+- Pale-coloured faeces (poo) and dark urine

 - Jaundice (yellowing of the skin and whites of the eyes)

-- Rimming (oral-anal sex) without dams
+- Rimming (oral-anal sex) without dams or other barriers

 - Touching nappies, linen and towels soiled with traces of faeces